Freelancer Best Practices

 If you have not heard from a client on a ticket you requested, feel free to keep taking tickets!
 If a client appears later on you can always give them the options above if you don’t have time.

-Referring Clients and freelancers to FreeeUp
+Referring Clients to FreeeUp

 As a Freelancer on the FreeeUp Network, you have the ability to earn referral bonuses for Clients that you recommend to join the Network.
 For all Clients that sign up, you will receive $0.50 for every hour that the Client bills with FreeeUp.